foundriesio/docs/source/tutorials/mosquitto.rst

  # Ubuntu Host Machine
  # Configure the device to run the "mosquitto" app
- $ fioctl devices config updates raspberrypi3 --apps mosquitto --tags master
+ $ fioctl devices config updates raspberrypi3 --apps mosquitto

 It may take a while for the application to be installed on the device.
 By default, it can take 5 to 10 minutes.